-Real-time ray tracing is simply not viable on a workstation designed to run CAD or BIM software with an entry-level to mid-range GPU.
-Instead, architects and engineers need a machine that is up to the task.
-A Dell Precision workstation with a dedicated NVIDIA RTX or Quadro RTX GPU enables designers to iterate more and see the impact of accurate lighting, shadows and reflections in real time.
+Real-time ray tracing is simply not viable on a workstation designed to run CAD software with an entry-level GPU.
+Instead, product designers and engineers need a machine that is up to the task.
+A Dell Precision workstation with a dedicated NVIDIA RTX or Quadro RTX GPU enables designers to iterate more and see the impact of accurate lighting, materials and reflections in real time.

 But it's not just about getting higher quality renders back quicker.
-Ultimately, architects and engineers are being given access to capabilities and optimized workflows that were not available before.
+Ultimately, product designers and engineers are being given access to capabilities and optimized workflows that were not available before.